lfr/lfr.github.io/_posts/2019-12-19-validation-blocks.md

   </i>
 </div>

-Have you ever found yourself perusing fsharpforfunandprofit's excelent [Designing with Types](https://fsharpforfunandprofit.com/series/designing-with-types.html) series, and said to yourself: _man, those single case unions are sweet_?
+Have you ever found yourself perusing fsharpforfunandprofit's excelent [Designing With Types](https://fsharpforfunandprofit.com/series/designing-with-types.html) series, and said to yourself: _man, those single case unions are sweet_?

 Have you ever then found yourself digging a little deeper only to realize you'd need a type declaration like this, for every... single... type?

 ```fsharp
 type String50 = private String50 of string